Alexander Fraser (painter): Career

 His father's paints, oils, palettes and brushes were "the tools of childhood" and not surprisingly he resolved that "I will be a painter, and nothing else."
 About 1847, he went to Edinburgh and enrolled at the Trustees' Academy (which later became Edinburgh College of Art) under Thomas Duncan.
-From 1849-53 he attended the life school of the Royal Scottish Academy.
+From 1849 to 1853 he attended the life school of the Royal Scottish Academy.
 His first commission dates from about 1850.'
 In 1858 he was elected an associate of the Royal Scottish Academy and became an academician in 1862.
 He took up residence permanently in 1880 where he was doing his best work, most of it being done at the Royal Scottish Academy.